Theodoraldo/Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- Thanks to Cindy Shin for this awesome design template.
 - I would like to thank Microverse for such an opportunity given to me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>